pgfence

 GitHub npm VS Code

-Free analyzer, cloud beta for design partners, MIT licensed CLI, and a trust-first path for teams that need governance.
+Free analyzer, MIT licensed CLI, and an exploratory Cloud path for teams that need migration review and approval workflows.